nephila/django-meta/docs/views.rst

         ]
     )

-When the time comes to render the template, simply include the instance as ``'meta'`` context variable.
+When the time comes to render the template, you **must** include the instance as ``'meta'`` context variable.
+In case you use class-based views check the `view mixin`_ helper, for function based views you must pass the ``meta`` object manually to the context where needed.

 ``Meta`` also accept an (optional) ``request`` argument to pass the current request, which is used to retrieve the ``SITE_ID`` if it's not in the settings.